HarukaYamamoto0/utility-bot/README.md

 $ cd utility-bot
 # Install the dependencies
 $ yarn
-# Run the application
+# Running the bot
 $ yarn dev
 ```

-As soon as the app is launched for the first time, Infisical will ask you to log into your account and it will also ask you for your project ID, it will only happen once, so don't worry.
+> On the first run, Infisical will ask you to log in with your account, and the project id, this will only happen once, so don't worry.

 ## 📝 License